cityKspicyChicken/3.Hack4tk/README.md

 1. distinguish the single coil from the coil stack
 2. count the amount of all the single coils

-an example illustrate like follows:
+an example illustrate as follows:

 ![Hack4Tk](/Hack4tk2018/0.5_Ver_DronedetectorDemo/1.png)
 ![Hack4Tk](/Hack4tk2018/0.5_Ver_DronedetectorDemo/2.png)